simoncozens/fonts-and-layout/unicode.md

 When you want to case-fold a string containing `A`, you should replace it with codepoint `0061`, which as we've already seen, is LATIN SMALL LETTER A.

 Now let's look at a more interesting example.
-N'ko is a unicase alphabet used to write the Mandinka and Bambara languages of West Africa.
+N'ko is a script used to write the Mandinka and Bambara languages of West Africa.
 But if we knew nothing about it, what could the Unicode Character Database teach us?
-Let's look at a sample letter,
+Let's look at a sample letter, U+07DE NKO LETTER KA (ߞ).

+First, from `UnicodeData.txt`:

+    07DE;NKO LETTER KA;Lo;0;R;;;;;N;;;;;

+This tells me that the character is a Letter-other - neither upper nor lower case - and the lack of case conversion information at the end confirms that N'ko is a unicase script.
+The `R` tells me that N'ko is written from right to left, like Hebrew and Arabic.
+It's an alphabetic character for line breaking purposes, according to `LineBreak.txt`, and there's no reference to it in `PropList.txt`.
+But when we look in `ArabicShaping.txt` we find something very interesting:

+    07DE; NKO KA; D; No_Joining_Group

+The letter ߞ is a double-joining character, meaning that N'ko is a connected script like Arabic, and the letter Ka connects on both sides.
+That is, in the middle of a word like "n'ko" ("I say"), the letter looks like this: ߒߞߏ.

+This is the kind of data that text processing systems can derive programmatically from the Unicode Character Database.
+Of course, if you really want to know about how to handle N'ko text and the N'ko writing system in general, the Unicode Standard itself is a good reference point: its section on N'ko (section 19.4) tells you about the origins of the script, the structure, diacritical system, punctuation, number systems and so on.
+When dealing with computer processing of an unfamiliar writing system, the Unicode Standard is often a great place to start.

 ## Case conversion